JellyTitan/SofleKeyboard/docs/build_guide_choc_mx.md

   - **2 diodes 1N4148W SMD or 1N4148 through-hole** the EC11 encoder shafts are pushable and can be used as configurable keys.

 - **LEDs**
   - **58 SK6812 MINI-E RGB LEDs**.
 The LED body 3.2x2.8x1.7mm and with legs is 5.8x2.8.
 Avoid the non-MINI-E version without the legs.
 Purchase extra as they are delicate.
 If you have the option to use a heat gun and solder paste, this makes the install easier.
 Alternately, you can pay the pcb manufacturer to add them.

 - **Resistors**
   - **2x 4.7kOhm through hole resistors** These only needed if you want to use the less common I2C communication protocol between halves.
 They are installed in the R1/R2 spots.
 I have not tested an I2C setup.
 The firmware on this page uses serial communication and does not require the resistors.

-Components that are common on other Sofle variants but are **not** used on this Softle Choc MX: bottom plate, M2 spacers and screws.
+Components that are common on other Sofle variants but are **not** used on this Sofle Choc MX: bottom plate, top plate, M2 spacers and screws.

 @todo - rewrite left off here <<<<<
 ## Tools and materials